adriang1004/Take_Note/README.md

 - [License](#license)

 ## Installation
+Visit the deployed link to the page here to start taking notes!
 To install, clone the repository to your local machine.
-Navigate to the directory containing the project and run 'npm install' to install all the necessary dependencies.
-Be sure to include inquirer version 8.2.4 for collecting input from the user and use Jest for running the unit tests.
+Navigate to the directory containing the project and run 'node server.js' to listen on local machine.

 ![takenote](https://github.com/adriang1004/SVGLogo-Maker/assets/144719329/86a465e6-c1fd-41af-9947-b55fe3928f6a)